 We have the resources to succeed, mind you, despite what the critics say.
 There’s plenty of sun and an awful lot of wind as well as the odd geothermal hotspot and millions of acres of biomass to put into the mix.

-According the Union of Concerned Scientists, producing more energy from renewable sources is a win-win situation:
+According to the Union of Concerned Scientists, producing more energy from renewable sources is a win-win situation:

 “Renewable energy provides substantial benefits for our climate, our health, and our economy.
 It dramatically reduces global warming emissions, improves public health, and provides jobs and other economic benefits.
 And since most renewables don’t require water for cooling, they dramatically reduce the water requirements for power production compared to fossil-fueled power plants.”